Positivity and convexity in incomplete cooperative games: Convex extensions

-Since the set of convex extensions seems to be quite hard to describe in its full generality, we exploit properties of the characteristic function of symmetric convex games to describe the lower and the upper game of symmetric convex extensions.
-The additional property of symmetry yields compact (and by our opinion elegant) descriptions.
+Since the set of convex extensions seems to be quite hard to describe in its full generality, we focus on a subset of $\Co$-extensions that are symmetric and denote this set by $\Co_\sigma$.
+The additional property of symmetry yields compact (and by our opinion elegant) descriptions of the set of $\Co_\sigma$-extensions and since $\Co_\sigma(v) \subseteq \Co(v)$ for symmetric incomplete games, the set of symmetric convex extensions may be regarded as an approximation of set $\Co(v)$.